Going Out to Dinner with Kids While on a Sleep Schedule

 8 Tips for Working from Home with Kids

-One of the biggest challenges through the pandemic is parenting young children while juggling work.
-As a business owner operating from an office in my home for over seven years, this does not mean our homes have to be full of chaos or lack productivity.
+As a business owner operating from an office in my home for many, many years, I am used to balancing working while the kids are home.
+Kids can definitely be a distraction, but this does not mean our homes have to be full of chaos or lack productivity.
+Over the years, I’ve found the following strategies have benefitted my word day and my children immensely.

 From both research and experience, I have learned that it is vital to begin the day with some meaningful connection.
 This may seem trivial, but it makes a massive difference in your kids’ willingness to comply.
 Devoting 10-15 minutes of one-on-one time with toddlers, preschoolers, and school-aged children can set your entire day up for success.